Bertie and Sarah Cloake's family history

 1923

-Bertie's beekeeping venture grows from a handful of hives.
+Bertie's beekeeping venture grows from a handful of hives onto a couple of hundred.

 1948